Rhinoplasty surgery is surgery that changes the external shape of the nose.

 Smoking and alcohol:

 Smoking reduces blood flow interferes with wound healing.
 If you are a smoker, it is best to consider deferring surgery until you have been able to stop smoking.
-This will ensure that you have the best possible result.
 Drinking alcohol can interfere with other prescribed medications following the procedure and excessive amounts can impair you balance and may put your new nose at risk.
 It is best to avoid both for the first 3 weeks after surgery.

 Touching your nose: